duderstadt-lab/mars-docs/tutorials/WorkingWithMars/scriptable-widgets.md

 ### 3. XY Chart - Plot all 'Active' Traces in one Figure
 **Introduction**

 To inspect whether all 'Active'-tagged molecules behave similarly they are plotted in the same figure (y vs. slice) using the 'XY Chart' widget.
-As found in the [Let's calculate the Mean Square Displacement](https://duderstadt-lab.github.io/mars-docs/tutorials/workingwithmars/calculate-msd/) tutorial there were 10 molecules tagged 'Active'.
+As found in the [Let's calculate the Variance](https://duderstadt-lab.github.io/mars-docs/tutorials/workingwithmars/calculate-var/) tutorial there were 10 molecules tagged 'Active'.

 The extended script consists of multiple parts:
-* Input/Output section: since the scriptable widgets are based on the [script parameters](https://imagej.net/Script_Parameters) harvesting mechanism all specified inputs (the MoleculeArchive) and outputs (all plot coordinates, plot metadata like colors and titles) have to be explicitly specified.
+* Input/Output section: since the scriptable widgets are based on the [script parameters](https://imagej.net/Script_Parameters) harvesting mechanism all specified inputs (the Molecule Archive) and outputs (all plot coordinates, plot metadata like colors and titles) have to be explicitly specified.
 * Global outputs section: sets the plot metadata like labels, title and min and max coordinates.
 * Make two lists with x and y coordinates: makes two lists containing all x and y coordinates of all traces tagged 'Active'.
 Since these traces can start wherever on the field of view and do not all start at the same time (slice) these coordinates have to be adjusted to all start at y=0 and slice=0.
 This enables direct comparison between the traces.
-* Define colours of the stroke, the fill, and strokewidth.
+* Define colors of the stroke, the fill, and strokewidth.
 * Correct the x and y coordinates for each trace: correct by subtracting the min(slice) and min(y) respectively.
 This makes sure all traces start at slice=0 and y=0 in the plot.
 Note that since all output parameters need to be assigned explicitly their values also need to be assigned explicitly.
 In this scripting environment it is impossible to use a script that assigns these values automatically using matrices.

 **How to**